 C-BIO-8 Stringline Method of Preventing Beach Encroachment.
-In a developed area where most lots are developed and where there are relatively few vacant lots, no part of a proposed new development (other than an allowable\shoreline protective device), including decks, shall be built farther onto a beachfront than a line drawn between the most seaward portions of the adjacent structures.
-Enclosed living space in a new unit or addition shall not extend farther seaward than a second line drawn between the most seaward portions of the adjacent structures.
-[New policy, 2015]
+In a developed area where most lots are developed and where there are relatively few vacant lots, no part of a proposed new development (other than an allowable_shoreline protective device), including decks, shall be built farther onto a beachfront than a line drawn between the most seaward portions of the adjacent structures.
+Enclosed living space in a new unit or addition shall not extend farther seaward than a second line drawn between the most seaward portions of the enclosed living space of the adjacent structures.